 This page is part of the web mail archives of SRFI 83 from before July 7th, 2015.
-The new archives for SRFI 83 are here.
-Eventually, the entire history will be moved there, including any new messages.
+The new archives for SRFI 83 contain all messages, not just those from before July 7th, 2015.

 Andre van Tonder wrote: